AmayaGS/MUSTANG/README.md

 The MUSTANG pipeline is composed of:

-• <b>A - Segmentation</b>: A automated segmentation step, where UNet is used to segment tissue areas on the WSIs.
+• <b>A - Segmentation</b>: An automated segmentation step, where UNet is used to segment tissue areas on the WSIs.
 The user can use the trained weights provided on our GitHub repository or use their own.

 • <b>B - Patching</b>: After segmentation, the tissue area is divided into patches at a size chosen by the user, which can be overlapping or non-overlapping.